arvidn/libtorrent/docs/manual.rst

 Returns a const reference to the torrent_info_ object associated with this torrent.
 This reference is valid as long as the torrent_handle_ is valid, no longer.
-If the torrent_handle_ is invalid or if it doesn't have any metadata, libtorrent_exception_ exception will be thrown.
+If the torrent_handle_ is invalid or if it doesn't have any metadata, invalid_handle_ exception will be thrown.
 The torrent may be in a state without metadata only if it was started without a .torrent file, i.e. by using the libtorrent extension of just supplying a tracker and info-hash.